Pivot Points Identify Critical Information for Traders

 Traders routinely make use of technical analysis tools to better understand market activity.
 One such measure routinely used by forex traders, share traders, and options traders alike is Pivot Points.
 These are important indicators for day traders since they are powerful indicators of support and resistance levels.

-One of many reasons cited by traders for the high utility value of Pivot Points is the objectivity provided by this strategy.
+One of many reasons cited by traders for the high utility value of this signal is the objectivity provided by this strategy.
 Traders needn’t worry about manually plotting out support and resistance levels since Pivot Points automatically reflect such levels.
 In order to understand the importance of the Pivot Points strategy, it is worth pointing out that floor traders typically base the current day’s anticipated activity on the previous day’s trading performance.

 These popular day trading indicators are made up of multiple support and resistance levels, and the objective is to calculate intraday TPs (turning points) in the market.
 This technical analysis indicator can be extrapolated to understand general market trends over different time frames.
 The actual Pivot Point is simply an average of the high and low for the day, as well as the previous day’s closing price.